qir-alliance/pyqir/pyqir-jit/README.md

-It contains the necessary [just-in-time compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation) infrastructure as well an extensibility mechanism to define what actions to perform when a gate is applied in Python.
+It contains the necessary [just-in-time compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation) infrastructure as well as an extensibility mechanism to define what actions to perform when a gate is applied in Python.

 ## Examples